 |

 Biography

-The highly acclaimed American dramatic tenor Howard Haskin has achieved international recognition as much for his “extrovert dramatic presentation” as his “ringing, lustrous” tenor voice.
-A true polyglot, Mr. Haskin’s ability to speak French, German, Italian, Russian, Dutch, and English always wins him high praise for diction and is invaluable in bringing operatic roles to life.
-Audiences thrill to the unique combination of his multiple talents—first-rate musicianship, intelligence, his dramatic prowess, the eloquence, vitality, and expressiveness of his voice.
+American tenor Howard Haskin garners praise and accolades worldwide as much for his “extrovert dramatic presentation” as his “ringing, lustrous” voice.
+A true polyglot, Mr. Haskin’s ability to speak French, German, Italian, Russian, Dutch and English always wins him high praise for diction and is invaluable in bringing roles to life on the opera stage.
+Audiences thrill to the unique combination of his multiple talents – first-rate musicianship, intelligence, his dramatic prowess, as well as the eloquence, vitality and expressiveness of his voice.

-During the 2001-2002 season, Mr. Haskin stepped in at the last minute to perform Bacchus to critical acclaim for the full run of Ariadne auf Naxos at the Opéra de Lyon under Ivan Fischer and directed by Günther Krämer.
-He subsequently repeated this exploit at Marseille under Michiyoshi Inoue and reprised his performance in the Lyon production at the Théâtre du Châtelet’s Festival des Regions.
+Howard Haskin’s incredible musicianship has allowed him to replace indisposed colleagues at very short notice on more than a few occasions.
+The Nice Otello in 1995 was a case in point, as he was called to save the day only 24 hours before the curtain was to rise (read the full story behind this unprecedented event).
+In 2002, he stepped in to sing the role of Bacchus to critical acclaim for the full run of Ariadne auf Naxos at the Opéra de Lyon under the baton of Ivan Fischer and directed by Günther Krämer.
+Mr. Haskin repeated this exploit a few weeks later in a different production of Ariadne at the Opéra de Marseille under Michiyoshi Inoue and reprised his performance in the Lyon production at the Théâtre du Châtelet’s Festival des Regions in Paris later that same year.

-Howard Haskin first attracted attention throughout Europe in 1981 by garnering 1st prize in both Paris singing competitions, as well as 1st prize in the s’Hertogenbosch singing competition.
+Howard Haskin first attracted attention throughout Europe in 1981 by garnering first prize in both Paris singing competitions, as well as first prize in the s’Hertogenbosch singing competition.
 The s’Hertogenbosch prize was a distinction that had not been bestowed on a tenor in 15 years.

+|